HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-netbsd.markdown

 Installing dependencies on NetBSD
 =================================

-The following instructions are for [NetBSD](https://www.netbsd.org/) 8.
+The following instructions are for [NetBSD](https://www.netbsd.org/) 8 and 9.

 Basic requirements to run commands: